chpeebles/spooky-name-generator/README.md

 At the root directory:

 1. Run `npm install` to install dependencies
-2. Run `npm start` to start the development server
+2. Run `npm start` to start the local development server at http://localhost:666/